samkaufman/morello/book/src/first_full_program.md

 ## Define the Goal Spec

 In `src/main.rs`, begin by constructing the dot product Spec from the last section.
-We'll use the `lspec` macro.
-While, in the last section, our Spec only described whether or not a matrix multiplication should accumulate into the output and the size of its three, we'll now include information about the data type, memory level, and layout of its input and output tensors, as well as a flag indicating that this the implementation should run on a single thread (`serial`).
+We'll use the `spec` macro.
+While, in the last section, our Spec only described whether or not a matrix multiplication should accumulate into the output and the size of its three, we'll now include information about the data type, memory level, layout of its input and output tensors, as well as a flag indicating that this the implementation should run on a single thread (`serial`), and the maximum usable memory at each level.

 ```rust
 {{#include ../example_01.rs:specdef_use}}